 (5) The decision of the Minister is final.

-248. Laying before House of Parliament that is not sitting

-(1) If section 246(4) requires the Minister, as soon as is practicable, to cause a copy of a direction to be laid before, or transmitted in accordance with this subsection to, the Clerk of each House of Parliament, and —

-(a) at the commencement of the period of 14 days after the day on which the direction is given, a House of Parliament is not sitting; and

-(b) the Minister is of the opinion that the House will not sit during that period,

-the Minister is to transmit a copy of the direction to the Clerk of that House.

-(2) A copy of a direction transmitted to the Clerk of a House is to be regarded as having been laid before that House.

-(3) The laying of a copy of a direction that is to be regarded as having occurred under subsection (2) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.
+[248.
+Deleted by No. 28 of 2010 s.
+49.]

 Division 2 — Decisions which may be reviewed

 249. Application for review of decision under interim development order

 (1) Subject to subsection (2), if an applicant for approval to carry out development under an interim development order is aggrieved by the refusal to grant the approval or by the conditions subject to which the approval is granted, the applicant may apply to the State Administrative Tribunal for a review, in accordance with this Part, of the decision to refuse or to impose the conditions.